Skagboys

 PERFECT I WANT MORE So happy to be reunited with these characters.
 Love these guys more than words can describe.

-Since reading ' Trainspotting ' around the time it came out I have read and, to one degree or another, enjoyed every one of Irvine Welsh's books.
-Before writing this review I had a look round at some of the other reviews and notice that this book does seem to polarise opinion, generally though most of Leggi tutto
+Since reading Trainspotting around the time it came out I have read and, to one degree or another, enjoyed every one of Irvine Welsh's books.
+Before writing this review I had a look round at other reviews and notice that this book polarises opinion, generally though most of the readers who have enjo Leggi tutto

 Citazioni